 What are the types of Doppler test?

-- Continuous wave Doppler: The flow of blood in the vessels are analyzed by the pitch change in the sound wave.
+- Continuous wave Doppler: The flow of blood in the vessels is analyzed by the pitch change in the sound wave.
 The flow of blood in the region that is blocked or narrow is determined by the doctor by observing the pitch change.

 - Duplex Doppler: Standard ultrasound methods are used to create images of the blood vessels and the organs surrounding it.
 Apart from this, the sound waves are used to create a graph showing the direction and the speed of blood flow.

-- Colour Doppler: With the help of the standard ultrasound methods images of the blood vessels are created and the sound waves create colours on the image to show the direction and the speed of the blood flow.
+- Colour Doppler: With the help of the standard ultrasound methods images of the blood vessels are created and the sound waves create colors on the image to show the direction and the speed of the blood flow.

 How is the test done?